 - Customer communication strategies A communications plan has been put in place for 2018/19.
 This covers a range of customers, including applicants and agents, the public and councillors.
 It sets out existing and new methods for communicating with them.
 The communications plan will be aligned with customer strategy which is due to be developed in quarter two 2018/19. - Charter the National Customer Charter was approved in May 2016 and published on the Council website.
 This document links to the Planning and Building Standards Customer Service Charter which clearly sets out the level of service the Council will provide for the Building Standards service in Edinburgh.
 Both charters are available from the Council's website.

-- Customer feedback The service is fully involved in national surveys and is also committed to local surveys to get customer feedback.
+It is kept up-to-date via reviews. - Customer feedback The service is fully involved in national surveys and is also committed to local surveys to get customer feedback.
 In addition, complaints are monitored and lessons learned are used to make changes to the service.
 In June 2017, the service held a customer forum which has helped to inform actions for 2017/18.
 Key actions going forward are the development of a Customer Strategy.
-This will be used to help deliver improvements for customer in relations to communications and performance and to continue to develop information and engagement which helps agents improve the quality of submissions so that their applications can be assessed more quickly. - Customer Advice pre-submission advice is available through the help desk surveyor or by writing/emailing the service.
+This will be used to help deliver improvements for customer in relations to communications and performance and to continue to develop information and engagement which helps agents improve the quality of submissions so that their applications can be assessed more quickly.
+The service has also established a Stakeholder Panel to advise it and hold it to account on the delivery of its improvement programme. - Customer Advice pre-submission advice is available through the help desk surveyor or by writing/emailing the service.
 For smaller developments, the enquirer is asked to look at the information on the Council website.
 The email, phone and face to face service is available from 9am to 1pm every weekday.